TonemonW/React-news-system/README.md

 2. Start the development server: `npm start` or `yarn start`
 3. Open your browser and go to: `http://localhost:3000`

-### Building for Production

-To build the application for production, run:

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue.